 Don't worry — the calculator does this for you.
 But understanding the components shows why proving skill is so hard.

 The numerator contains two elements that push the t-stat up.
 Average alpha: bigger outperformance equals higher t-stat.
 A fund that beats its benchmark by 5% per year has a better shot at proving skill than one that beats it by 0.5%. √T (square root of time period): more years equals more reliability.
-That's why 20 years beats three.
+That's why 20 years beats the more common tracked record used by investors of about three years.

 The denominator drags the t-stat down.
 Standard deviation of alpha measures how much the outperformance bounces around year-to-year.
 High volatility kills credibility.
 Even if the average alpha is positive, wild swings mean it could easily be luck.
 As Mark Carhart showed in his comprehensive 1997 analysis of 31 years of mutual fund performance data, once you control for known risk factors, apparent persistence largely vanishes — the volatility swamps the signal.

 The intuition: to clear the bar, you need large alpha, delivered consistently, over decades.
 If any of those three is weak, the t-stat collapses.
-That's why so few managers prove skill.
+That's why virtually all active managers have not been able to confirm the evidence of their stock picking or market timing skill.
+Consequently, you should not accept their claims of skill.

 How to Use the Calculator